-(see b. below for a discussion of consideration received by or accrued to a company for the issue of shares); and

-- any consideration received by or accrued to that company on the conversion of shares from another class to that class of shares and an amount of CTC relating to the shares so converted immediately before the conversion (see b. below for a discussion of the increase of CTC on the conversion of a class of shares);24 - reduced by the amounts transferred on or after the date on which the company becomes a resident for the benefit of any person holding a share in that company of that class in respect of that share, as determined by the date of transfer by the directors of the company or by any other person or persons with comparable authority to be a reduction of CTC (see b. below for a discussion of CTC transferred); and - reduced by an amount of CTC relating to shares converted to another class of shares (see b. below for a discussion of CTC reduced on the conversion of a class of shares).25
+- the consideration received by or accrued to that company for the issue of shares of • that class on or after the date on which the company becomes a resident (see b. below for commentary on 'consideration received by or accrued to a company for the issue of shares'); and - any consideration received by or accrued to that company on the conversion of shares from another class to that class of shares and an amount of CTC relating to the shares so converted immediately before the conversion (see b. below for commentary on 'the increase of CTC on the conversion of a class of shares');29 - reduced by the amounts transferred on or after the date on which the company becomes a resident for the benefit of any person holding a share in that company of that class in respect of that share, as determined by the date of transfer by the directors of the company or by any other person or persons with comparable authority to be a reduction of CTC (see b. below for commentary on 'CTC transferred'); and - reduced by an amount of CTC relating to shares converted to another class of shares (see b. below for commentary on 'CTC reduced on the conversion of a class of shares').30